$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: The Dirichlet Laplacian on conical domains

 which is exactly our assumption on $\nu$.
 Therefore, since we also assume that $\gamma\in (-1,2p-1)\setminus\{p-1\}$, Lemma~\ref{PruSim:domain:B+L} yields that

 is an isomorphism and the assertion holds. \end{proof}

 \begin{remark} The proof strategy above is inspired by \cite[Section~5]{Prss2007HinftycalculusFT}, where a similar technique is employed for the analysis of the heat equation on wedges.
-However, since we only consider the elliptic equation, we avoid many of the complications of \cite[Section~5]{Prss2007HinftycalculusFT}, as our operators $B$ and $-\Delta_\Dir^\calI$ are resolvent commuting.
-This gives us more flexibility, which result in an extended range of admissible parameters $\nu\in\R$.
-A similar strategy was employed in \cite{KoehneSaalWestermann2021,Koehne2024OptimalRegularityStokesEquations} for the Neumann case.
-In both the Dirichlet and the Neumann case, it is crucial that the boundary condition is fully incorporated in the corresponding Dirichlet or Neumann Laplacian on $\calI$.
+However, since we only consider the elliptic equation on conical domains, we avoid many of the complications therein, as our operators $B$ and $-\Delta_\Dir^\calO$ are resolvent commuting.
+This gives us more flexibility, which results in an extended range of admissible parameters $\nu\in\R$.
+A similar strategy was employed in \cite{KoehneSaalWestermann2021,koehne2024optimalregularitystokesequations} for the Neumann case.
+In both the Dirichlet and the Neumann case, it is crucial that the boundary condition is fully incorporated in the corresponding Dirichlet or Neumann Laplace--Beltrami operators on $\calO$.

 Although we concentrate on the Laplacian, it is likely that the proof technique above can be modified in order to obtain appropriate isomorphisms for larger classes of differential operators.
 A crucial tool is the application of \cite[Theorem~8.5]{Prss1993EvolutionaryIE} in the proof of Lemma~\ref{PruSim:domain:B+L}.
 This result can be modified as follows: Instead of assuming that both $A$ and $B$ have bounded imaginary powers on some UMD space $X$, we may assume that $A$ has a bounded $H^\infty$-calculus and $B$ is $R$-sectorial such that the sum of the respective angles is smaller than $\pi$.
 This and \cite[Theorem 6.3]{Kalton2001TheH} ensure that $A+B$ with domain $\sfD(A)\cap\sfD(B)$ is closed, which was previously ensured by the Dore-Venni Theorem.
 The rest of the proof of \cite[Theorem~8.5]{Prss1993EvolutionaryIE} stays the same.
-This implies that instead of considering the sum $B+(-\Delta_\Dir^{\calI})$ in the proof above, we could sum up $B+C$ for any (reasonable) linear operator $C$ that is $R$-sectorial and is resolvent commuting with $B$. \end{remark}
+This implies that instead of considering the sum $B+(-\Delta_\Dir^{\calO})$ in the proof above, we could sum up $B+C$ for any (reasonable) linear operator $C$ that is $R$-sectorial and is resolvent commuting with $B$. \end{remark}